Vrederust Farm in Uithof Polder in The Hague

 Noorthey Farm on Noortheylaan in Veur

 In 1824, Cornelis van Bohemen (1781-1864) buys this farm from an aunt of his wife.
 In 1841, a property exchange takes place.
-Thereby Cornelis acquires the nearby farm named Vliet and Wegen.
+Thereby Cornelis acquires the farm Vliet and Wegen, located in Voorschoten, right opposite Duivenvoorde Castle.
 Nevertheless Cornelis stays on the Noorthey farm, but as tenant.

 In 1907 Noorthey farm is auctioned.
 The property returnes then to the Van Bohemen’s.

 The farm is no longer operational.
 Shortly after 2000, the house and the dairy barn behind it are restorated.
 Thereby a splitting up into two residential units takes place.
 The family member owning the farm nowadays lives in the former dairy barn.